 Increased productivity is the holy grail for all businesses, regardless of size and industry.
 No wonder any reasonably priced tool that can lead even to a slight efficiency boost is in high demand.

 Enter RPA.
 It’s a scripted automation solution that excels at dealing with mundane, rule-based tasks.
 RPA platforms like UiPath are perfect for data-heavy workflows, and they scale well as more tasks are added to the pipeline.
-We’re not talking about a “slight efficiency boost” anymore here; if implemented correctly, RPA can independently handle many repetitive tasks and save businesses thousands of hours.
+We’re not talking about a “slight efficiency boost” anymore here; if implemented correctly, RPA can handle many repetitive tasks independently and save businesses thousands of hours.

 It is no surprise then that recently, RPA has been finding use in increasing sectors.
 In some, like healthcare and finance, it’s become a staple solution and an excellent driver for growth, with plenty of hard data to back this claim up.
 In healthcare, for instance, RPA is estimated to help cut costs by up to half.
 And in finance, a sector closely intertwined with real estate, Juniper projects a 60% year-to-year growth in automated investment until 2023.

-At this point, you’re probably asking yourself, “if RPA worked there, would it work in real estate, too”?
+At this point, you’re probably asking yourself, “If RPA worked there, would it work in real estate, too”?
 The short answer is ‘yes,’ but let’s see why that is the case.